abizovnuralem/go2_omniverse/README.md

 ## Select custom env

 To use predifined custom envs, you need to download files from https://drive.google.com/drive/folders/1vVGuO1KIX1K6mD6mBHDZGm9nk2vaRyj3?usp=sharing and place them to /envs folder.
-Then you can execute it via python main.py --custom_env=office or python main.py --custom_env=warehouse commands
+Then you can execute it via python main.py --custom_env=office or python main.py --custom_env=warehouse commands (The whole cmd you can read from run_sim script).
+If you are doing it first time, it will take 2-3 minutes to configure the env.
+Please, wait.

-## Easy start

-For you convenience I wrote two launche files: run_orbit.sh and build_and_run_orbit.sh

 ## Development

 To contribute or modify the project, refer to these resources for implementing additional features or improving the existing codebase.
 PRs are welcome!

 ## Thanks
-Special thanks to Leul Tesfaye for his expertise in Orbit lidars
+Special thanks to Leul Tesfaye for his expertise in Orbit lidars and Tamas @tfoldi for his contribution to this project.

+## VR support

+To enable VR support on linux will take some time, but it works!
+I have tested it on:
+1. Ubuntu 22.04
+2. Nvidia drivers are 545.29.06
+3. SteamVR 2.4.4 (IMPORTANT!
+It should be 2.4.4) and you need to go to Compatibility tab (Inside Steam app) and "Force the use of a specific Steam Play compatibility tool" and switch to "Steam-Play-None", additional info you can find in ALVR github issues tab.
+4. ALVR streamer 20.8.1 + Oculus Quest 2 (client ALVR you can install via SideQuest app) (How to install it: https://github.com/alvr-org/ALVR)
+5. Execute IsaacSim, Go to Window -> Extensions, find STEAMVR INPUT/OUTPUT then enable it and enable AutoLoad.
+Reopen IsaacSim.
+Use OpenXR mode.
+6. Enjoy Omniverse in VR mode!

 ## License